-Auburn is a small town in the Clare Valley agricultural and wine growing region, in the mid north of South Australia, see location map below.
+The historic Auburn Courthouse in South Australia lies in Auburn, a small town in the Clare Valley agricultural and wine growing region of the mid north of South Australia, see location map below.

 In the 1850s copper was discovered further north at Burra.
 Being half-way, Auburn became an important resting place for both miners and bullock drays transporting copper from the Burra mines to Port Wakefield on the coast at Gulf St Vincent.

 In December 1858 Mr Peake from the District Council of Upper Wakefield, presented a petition to the South Australian Legislative Council, praying for the erection of a Court House and Police Station at Auburn.
 Parliament resolved that a Court-house and police-station were much wanted at Auburn, it being the centre of a ‘very large population’.
 It was ‘very desirable that Government should have some recognised design for such buildings…’.
 Generally the cost of court buildings were reported to vary from £200-£800.
 In 1860 the Auburn Courthouse and Police Station were completed at a cost of £850.
 Extensions were added later.

 Auburn Courthouse construction